mohsafaei/mohsafaei.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a dedicated researcher with a strong academic background in Non-linear Solid Mechanics.
-I completed my M.Sc. at the University of Tehran (2021–2024), where I focused on the electromechanical performance of dielectric elastomer actuators.
+I am a dedicated researcher with a strong academic background in Nonlinear Solid Mechanics.
+I completed my M.Sc. at the University of Tehran (2021–2024) with a high GPA of 3.88.
+My research focused on the multiphysics behavior of smart materials, including shape memory polymers, pH-sensitive hydrogels, and dielectric elastomers.

+I have a strong background in various topics, including nonlinear constitutive modeling, finite element analysis, continuum mechanics, and multiscale modeling.
+Additionally, I am familiar with machine learning and deep learning algorithms and am eager to explore their applications in mechanical engineering.